 Silvergrass Awaits

 During autumn, many of Hong Kong’s hills are blanketed with silvergrass, creating a breathtakingly beautiful landscape.
-One of the most popular peaks to experience this is Sunset Peak on Lantau Island.
+The most popular peaks to experience this is Sunset Peak on Lantau Island.
 However, if you’re looking for a more accessible option closer to Hong Kong Island or Kowloon, Tung Yeung Shan is an excellent alternative.

 If you enjoyed this hike, we recommend exploring some other peaks mentioned in this post, such as Kowloon Peak or Tate’s Cairn.
 If you’re seeking a more challenging adventure, West Buffalo Hill is definitely worth considering!